thesoftwarejedi/game-test/README.md

 # Rust Side Scroller (Bevy)

+**Sparing this sentence, this entire program and documentation is written by Windsurf AI w/ model gpt5 (low reasoning).**

 A minimal side scroller made with the Bevy game engine.
 Player can run and jump on a ground platform.
 Think early Super Mario controls.

 ## Requirements